eric-himburg/mission-to-mars/README.md

 ### HTML Code
 Styling was done using Bootstrap.
 In the code shown below, three different enhancements can be found.
-First, the button used was styled to make it red (
+First, the button used was styled to make it red (class = ...).
+Second, the background color and text color was changed.
+Third, thumbnail images of the four Mars images at the bottom of the web site were added.
 ![screenshot showing a portion of the hmtl code](screenshots/m2m_html.png)

 ### Thumbnails and Colors
+Below is a picture showing the final version of the Mission to Mars web site.
+A "Mars" red background color was used and white text for easy visibility.
 ![Web site showing coloring and thumbnail images created with Bootstrap](screenshots/m2m2.png)